NOTE

 When you have finished configuring the rest of the Connection Broker appliance, click Save.

-In a Site configured to use a Connection Broker, the client attempts to connect to a Gateway in three steps:
+When a client connects to a Gateway on a Site configured to use the Connection Broker, the system attempts connection in three steps:

 Direct.
 The client first tries to connect directly to the Gateway using the Site tunnel protocol.

 Direct via NAT Traversal.
-If the connection cannot be established within 300 milliseconds, it tries to connect using STUN.
-The Connection Broker will then help the client and Gateway establish a direct connection through the NAT using hole punching over QUIC.
+If the connection cannot be established within 500 milliseconds, the client starts trying STUN.
+The Connection Broker attempts to help the client and Gateway establish a direct connection through the NAT using hole punching over QUIC.

 Relay.
-If the connection cannot be established within 2.5 seconds, it tries to establish a relay connection over QUIC.
-In this case, all traffic between the client and Gateway will go through the Connection Broker.
-This adds a small latency and might incur traffic costs, so we advise avoiding this traffic mode.
+If the connection is not established within 2.5 seconds, the system attempts a relay connection over the Site tunnel protocol.
+In this case, all traffic between the client and Gateway passes through the Connection Broker.
+This adds latency and may incur traffic costs.
+Avoid this traffic mode where possible.

 Locate the Connection Broker and click on its health status in the Status column.
 This will open the Appliance Health Details window.